 Zurich airport has 3 check-in zones with 160 check-in desks.
 The desk for AEGEAN is somewhere in terminal 2.
-Searching for it for the first time on a dark January afternoon turned out to be somewhat difficult.
+Searching for it for the first time on a dark late January afternoon turned out to be somewhat difficult.
 Luckily, I saw in front of a desk a bunch of people with sun glasses.
-Following my intuition I realized that I had come to the right place.
+Following my intuition I realized very soon that I had come to the right place.
 Now, I don’t say I was the only passenger on that flight to Athens not wearing sun glasses.
 But I can safely claim that I belonged to a minority.
 And I can say the same when it comes to the trip with the metro from Athens airport to the center.
 The closer the train came to the city the more people with sun glasses entered the wagons.
 The assumption was close at hands that commuters did not had the time yet to take off their sunglasses when coming out of the bright sunlight and into the neon light of the station.
 There was, of course, no daylight anymore at all.

 Do they feel insecure or naked without them?
 In order to understand why Greeks obviously can’t exist without sun glasses one has to look at this phenomena for a second from a completely different point of view.
 I have, to start with, used the word “people” three times by now.
 But what exactly do we mean when we use the word “people”?
 That depends on whom we ask.
-Left-wingers, for instance, share among each other the romantic conviction that “people” are oppressed, and that left wing views are a mouthpiece of the “people”.
+Left-wingers, for instance, share among each other the romantic conviction that the “people” are oppressed, and that left wing views are a mouthpiece of the “people”.
 Don’t worry!
 I’ll not waste my time discussing left-wing nonsense.

 I know, that’s a rather difficult question.
 You could say, well, they look more or less how all people look like.
 In order to be a little bit more precise you could say that people simply look like you and me.
 That they look like you and me is certainly not far away from the truth.
 The truth, however, is never comfortable.
 And therefore, another, and somewhat uncomfortable question comes up.
 It’s a question you might have never asked yourself before.
 Please tell me if you could make a living just because you look like the way you do?